The ‘wee angel’ whose life was cut short at just six

-Young friends of the six-year-old boy who died suddenly yesterday morning in Londonderry sat in the street where he was killed trying to make sense of what had happened.
+Young friends of the six-year-old boy who died suddenly on Tuesday morning in Derry sat in the street where he was killed trying to make sense of what had happened.

 The child – named by police as Donnacadh Maguire – was found in Tyrconnell Street yesterday morning at 10.30am with what was then described as “significant injuries”.